KaWaite/weather-form/README.md

-COREKARA Software Engineer Assignment
+Software Engineer Job Assignment
 (need to add google geocode api key and Open Weather Map api key in a .env file)

 ## Scripts

-In the project directory(COREKARA_ASSIGNMENT), you can run:
+In the project directory, you can run:

 For dependencies: